wkumari/draft-wkumari-dnsop-extended-error/README.md

    "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119].

-2. Extended Error EDNS0 option format
+2. Extended DNS Error EDNS0 option format

    This draft uses an EDNS0 ([RFC2671]) option to include Extended DNS Error (EDE) information in DNS messages.
 The option is structured as